-Heartbroken: Victim of car heist believes vehicles will be scrapped
+Heartbroken: Victim of garage heist believes performance cars heading to chop shop

 Anyone who might see any of the vehicles was asked to get in touch with the police straight away, it would be the easiest thing to do, he said.

-Police told the Herald they were assessing a report filed in relation to the stolen vehicles to see what steps could be taken.

-* Anyone with information or who saw anything suspicious is asked to contact police on 105 or anonymously via Crimestoppers on 0800 555 111.
+• Anyone with information or who saw anything suspicious is asked to contact Constable Max Wille on 021 192 2282, or to contact Crimestoppers anonymously on 0800 555 111.